 Which ads will show on these 7 available positions?

-This is where pay per click marketing comes into play.
+This is where pay-per-click marketing comes into play.
 Similar to SEO, the Google Ads system takes into account a number of rules before deciding where each ad is to be shown.

-Some of the factors can be controlled by advertisers such as the price they are willing to pay per click, the quality of the ads etc, some are decided during the auction and some are only known to Google.
+Some of the factors can be controlled by advertisers such as the price they are willing to pay per click, the quality of the ads, etc, some are decided during the auction and some are only known to Google.

-What you need to understand is that while Paid advertising is a great way to promote your website on Google, it’s not always as simple as setting up an account and run a campaign.
+What you need to understand is that while Paid advertising is a great way to promote your website on Google, it’s not always as simple as setting up an account and running a campaign.